bbauska/JS-Programs/README.md

   ": ", comment.message);
 }
 </pre>

-Finally, the form that the user can use to create a new talk is rendered like
+<p>Finally, the form that the user can use to create a new talk is rendered like this:</p>
-this:

 <pre>
 function renderTalkForm(dispatch) {
   let title = elt("input", {type: "text"});